willmino/Pewlett-Hackard-Analysis/README.md

 `ORDER BY rt.emp_no ASC, rt.to_date DESC;`

 This query yielded the following `unique_titles` table.
 Now the table only included a single row for each employee with their most recent title.
-This figure clearly depicts the magnitude of the impending retirement wave at Pewlett-Hackard.
-We can see over 70,000 employees are nearing retirement.
+This figure clearly depicts the magnitude of the retirement wave coming soon to Pewlett-Hackard.
+At the bottom of the table, we can see the total rows indicate over 70,000 unique employees are nearing retirement.

 ![unique_titles](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/unique_titles_.png)

 ### Deliverable 1

-A very important deliverable in our task was to communicate human resources the total number of employees near retirement listed by their most recent title.
+A very important deliverable in our task was to also communicate to human resources the total number of employees near retirement listed by groups of each title.
+We could inform them which groups might need more help than others if one title group had significantly more or less available mentors than the other.
 This was achieved with a simple SQL query.
 We selected for the count of the unique titles, and the name of each unique title from the retiring_titles table we previously created.
-Then, the table was grouped by each unique title and each row was listed in descending order by the count of each title.
+Then, this table was grouped by each unique title and each row was listed in descending order by the count of each title.
 The SQL query summary was listed below.